-Hasan Minhaj Talks Being A Muslim Immigrant, Defines What Makes The US Great At WHCD
+Hasan Minhaj Defines What Truly Makes America So Great At The WHCD

 On Saturday night at the annual White House Correspondents' Dinner, Hasan Minhaj dazzled and delighted a somber Washington crowd, but it was the last leg of his incredible monologue that really highlights the importance of events like this in Washington.
 Listening to Hasan Minaj talk about being a Muslim immigrant at the WHCD was such a glaring, beautiful, eye-opening example of what has already made America so great, and right now, that's a message we all benefit from hearing — POTUS included.